aronlee0/vite-lib-template/README.md

 ### TODO list:

 [ ] Configuration release to npm registry
+[ ] Support to generate library documentation

 ## Thanks theses exellents tools for our lib construction